 Puch bei Weiz is generally known as a center of apple production in the Austrian state of Styria.
-An interesting detail: This Roman tombstone immured next to the parish church of Puch shows a lady holding an apple.
+A fascinating detail: This Roman tombstone shows a lady holding an apple.
+You find this piece immured next to the parish church of Puch.

 This sundial is located at the former Neuberg Abbey in Neuberg an der Mürz.
 Even though Neuberg Abbey (Stift Neuberg) isn’t a Cistercian monastery any more it has retained its medieval character to a high degree.

-I love the architecture of this footbridge which is located next to the railway station of Voitsberg.
-The bridge spans the tracks of the railroad between the Styrian places Graz and Köflach.
-The railroad is used by the GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).
+I love the architecture of this footbridge I saw next to the railway station of Voitsberg.
+The bridge spans the railroad tracks between the Styrian places Graz and Köflach.
+The operator of this railroad is GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).

 Inside a shop people of Graz are very proud of.
 Lena Hoschek was born and grew up in Graz and opened her first studio in this city as well.
 In the meantime she have become an international recognized fashion designer.

 The open air museum Stübing (Österreichisches Freilichtmuseum Stübing) is dedicated to typical farmhouses of Austria.
 As a special feature, the buildings are grouped by the Austrian federal states.
 So you can walk from the small huts of Burgenland up to the large alpine farmsteads of Vorarlberg.